So, you've recently introduced a cute little furball into your family….welcome to the good life!

-- Pros: highly absorbent, unscented; gentle on even sensitive paws; eco-friendly and made with recycled paper
+- Highly absorbent, unscented; gentle on even sensitive paws; eco-friendly and made with recycled paper

-- Cons: expensive compared to traditional clay-based litter, but worth the price as far as most reviewers are concerned; owners typically need to dump and refill daily
+- Expensive compared to traditional clay-based litter, but worth the price as far as most reviewers are concerned; owners typically need to dump and refill daily

 3. Purina Tidy Cats Non-Clumping Kitten Litter

 This litter is non-clumping and offers protection against the three main odors we worry about with litter boxes (ammonia, feces, and urine).
 It features an “extended-release deodorizing system” for all-day odor control.

 The product is made with montmorillonite clay, but it's non-toxic and generally safer for little kittens compared to traditional clay litter brands.
 Unfortunately, some owners find that the product gets “gooey” and hard to clean up because it doesn't self-clump.